selivan/selivan.github.io/_posts/2017-02-07-rsyslog-log-forward-save-filename-handle-multi-line-failover.md

 Now let's create RuleSet tp parse incoming messages and saving them to apropriate files and folders.
 Services relying on syslog are expecting, that it will save message time and other syslog fields.
 So messages with standard facilities are saved in syslog format.
 For messages with local0-local7 facilities we will generate filename from `TAG`, and save pure message without other syslog fields.
 Problem with extra space in front of message is still present, because it emerges in message parsing phase.
 We will cut it out.

-To improve performance we will use asyncronous write: `asyncWriting="on"` and large buffer: `ioBufferSize=64k`.
-We won't flush the  buffer after aech recieved message: `flushOnTXEnd="off"`, but we will flush it once a second to have fresh logs on log server: `flushInterval="1"`.
+To improve performance we will use asynchronous write: `asyncWriting="on"` and large buffer: `ioBufferSize=64k`.
+We won't flush the  buffer after each received message: `flushOnTXEnd="off"`, but we will flush it once a second to have fresh logs on log server: `flushInterval="1"`.

 ```
 ruleset(name="RemoteLogProcess") {